-Apolitical is where public servants around the world stay ahead of the frontiers in their field, find innovative policy ideas and build a global network of peers and experts.
-We’re used by influencers in 150 countries who want to make government work better for citizens.
+Apolitical is the global peer-to-peer learning platform for government.
+It’s where public servants go to stay ahead of emerging agendas in their field, find innovative policy ideas and connect with a global network of peers and experts in more than 170 countries.

 How to contribute

 To write an article for Apolitical, simply click the link below and send us your idea (max 200 words).

 - Written with a global audience of public servants in mind

 - Written with a focus on concrete solutions and practical ideas for how to improve government or make life as a public servant better

 - Written by Apolitical members.
 If you are not already a member, you can follow this link to sign up.